wanghaisheng/responsive-landing-page-starter/content/blog/en/the-functions-that-arent-pure.md

 }
 ```

-This time function has "stronger impurity" because it modifies external value and returns the different result on each invocation - the state is stored in the variable, outside the function scope:
+This function has "stronger impurity" because it modifies an external value and returns a different result on each invocation - the state is stored in the variable, outside the function scope:

 ```
 addScore(12) // returns 12